gilja/instruments_fourier_analysis/README.md

 ## Custom configuration file

-Once you are ready to do the analysis on your own audio files, you will need to create your own configuration file.
-To make this easier to you, the template has been provided to you in the ```examples``` directory.
+Once you are ready to analyze your own audio files, you will need to create your own configuration file.
+To make this easier for you, the template has been provided to you in the ```examples``` directory.

 The first thing that you will want to address after downloading the template file is the section with __PATH__ variables